eddgrant/gradle-spawn-plugin/README.md

 ###PID File

 The `SpawnProcessTask` will automatically deposit a `.pid.lock` file in the working directory.
 This contains the PID of the running process.
 The `KillProcessTask` will read this lock file, kill the process gracefully, and remove the file.
+This task will fail if it is unable to find the `.pid.lock` file, unless configured with `strict = false` e.g.

+    task stopServer(type: KillProcessTask) {
+        strict false
+    }